Wessels Celebrated for 51 Years of Service - News Break

 Wessels Celebrated for 51 Years of Service

-Atlantic, IA – Cass County Board of Health Chairman, was recognized on Monday, May 24, 2021 for 51 years of service on the Cass County Board of Health.
-CCPH Director Beth Olsen says “Serving on a local board of health is an honorable and noteworthy task, and to do that for 51 years is astonishing.
-We can’t thank Dr. Wessels enough for his dedication to the health of Cass County residents and the support of Cass County Public Health.
-Olsen said also, “We were unable to safely celebrate Dr. Wessels in 2020 due to the COVID-19 pandemic.
-We are especially thankful for today, that we now get to celebrate 51 years.”www.kjan.com
+(Atlantic) Cass County Board of Health Chairman, Dr. Gerald Wessels, DVM was recognized on Monday, May 24, 2021 for 51 years of service on the Cass County Board of Health.

+“Serving on a local board of health is an honorable and noteworthy task, and to do that for 51 years is astonishing.
+We can’t thank Dr. Wessels enough for his dedication to the health of Cass County residents and the support of Cass County Public Health,” stated Beth Olsen, Cass County Public Health Director.
+“We were unable to safely celebrate Dr. Wessels in 2020 due to the COVID-19 pandemic.
+We are especially thankful for today, that we now get to celebrate 51 years.”

+Local boards of health are responsible for public health in their jurisdiction.
+They support the local public health vision, mission, and encourage community involvement in setting public health priorities.
+The Cass County Board of Health consists of five members: Dr. Gerald Wessels, Betty Johnston, Gary Dinkla, Mary Strong, and Cass County Board of Supervisors Representative Mark O’Brien.